Azasakhe/Netflix/FAQ.md

 - Limit InputStream Adaptive max bandwidth<br/>
 In the addon settings go to Expert page open InputStream Adaptive settings and try to set Max Bandwidth between 2.500.000 and 4.000.000

+### How to enable HDR and Dolby Vision

+If 4K prerequisites are met, you must enabled HDR and/or DolbyVision profiles in addon settings.

+- In the addon settings go to Expert page and set:
+`Enable HEVC profiles` to ON
+`Enable HDR profiles` to ON and/or `Enable DolbyVision profiles` to ON

+Depending on your setup, there may be some tinkering required to get HDR to work.
+This depends on your TV, if you are using an AV-Receiver, which device Kodi is running on, etc. Please make sure to search the issues and available forum threads for a solution before opening an issue!

 ### When you playback a video on Raspberry Pi there is no audio and video

 It is possible that OMXPlayer is enabled, so you need to disable it.<br/>